MuhammedBuyukkinaci/My-Helper-Functions/README.md

 20) Filemode can be either 'a' or 'w'. 'w' overrides the existing one.

 21) If you are using try and except words in Python code, python logging is great to capture what is going on.
-It gives tracebacks etc.
+It gives tracebacks etc. Always aim to keep try blocks small.

 ```
 a = 2